GetStream/stream-chat-android/docusaurus/docs/Android/04-compose/01-overview.md

 The Jetpack Compose Components library includes three types of composable functions you can use, to easily load and display data from the Stream Chat API:

-* **Out-of-box (OoB) components**: Complete out-of-box solutions that connect all the operations you need to give users a Chat experience.
+* **Screen components**: Complete, out-of-the-box screen composables that connect all the operations you need to give users a Chat experience.
-* **ViewModel-powered components**: Components which serve a specific use-case and are powered by a `ViewModel`.
+* **Bound components**: Components which serve a specific use-case and are bound to a `ViewModel`.
 * **Stateless components**: Pure components that rely just on state and expose various events you can handle yourself.

 You'll learn more about these components in [Component Architecture](./02-component-architecture.md).